hokoo/templater/README.md

 </div>
 ```

-As you can see, containers allow to have nested repeaters without restrictions on the repeater's depth.
+As you can see, containers allow to have nested blocks with no restrictions on the blocks' depth.

-And speaking about the template, it does not matter what order you describe the repeaters.
+And again, it does not matter what order you describe blocks.
 The next template is identical to the previous one functionally.

 ```html
 <!-- General part -->